iu-parfunc/lvars/redex/lambdaLVar/README.md

 ### Building and running

-Running `make all` in the `lambdaLVar` directory will build all the lambdaLVar languages and run all their test suites, using both reduction relations.
+Running `make all` in this directory will build all the lambdaLVar languages and run their test suites, using both reduction relations.
 Be warned: in the test suite for the `lambdaLVar-nat` language, there's one particular that runs so slowly under `slow-rr` that we put it in a "slow test suite" by itself.
 (To avoid the slow test, simply run `make`.)

 ```
 Running metafunction tests...All 57 tests passed.